Student counseling services director retires after 33 year career at Miami

 Kip graduated from Earlham in 1976 and earned a doctoral degree in clinical psychology from Miami University’s psychology department nine years later.

 “I came from a family that struggled emotionally and that complicated my ability to do well emotionally in college,” Kip said.
 “I did seek out counseling when I was an undergraduate, and it helped a lot.
-I remembered that when I was doing my doctorate work and developing an interest in families in particular and in that particular age range of late adolescents and early adulthood.”
+I remembered that when I was doing my doctorate work and developing an interest in families in particular and in that particular age range of late adolescence and early adulthood.”

 Beauty I’d always missed/With these eyes before/Just what the truth is/I can’t say any more